brookshelley/brookshelley/content/movies.md

 **Blackhat**

 This is my second viewing with my first on opening night.
-They should’ve called this movie "Himbo Hacker".
+They should’ve called this movie “Himbo Hacker”.
 This is the only movie I can think of with a dramatic scene where someone types ‘ls’ and also ‘cat’ in a terminal.
 As hokey as the whole thing is, the action slaps, and it’s a fun action romp.

 **Midnight Special**